-- Hiking at the base of Mount Aconcagua, the highest mountain in the Americas
+- Hike at the base of Mount Aconcagua, the highest mountain in the Americas

-- Meeting the wonderful people of two sophisticated South American countries and getting into the groove of their relaxed pace of life
+- Meet the wonderful people of two sophisticated South American countries and getting into the groove of their relaxed pace of life

-- Hiking through vineyards with breathtaking views of entire wine valleys, and riding bikes on beautiful side roads surrounded by acres of grapevines
+- Hike through vineyards with breathtaking views of entire wine valleys, and riding bikes on beautiful side roads surrounded by acres of grapevines

 - Opportunities to horseback ride, and then either river raft, kayak or take a zip line across the Mendoza River!

-- Staying in lovely hotels, eating outstanding food, and tasting exquisite wine!
+- Stay in lovely hotels, eating outstanding food, and tasting exquisite wine!

 We spend most of our day in the Apalta Valley, a subvalley of the Colchagua, at a winery you may have never heard of: Viña las Niñas, a boutique winery run by women.
 Here we have the option to do a relaxed hike through the vineyards or a more strenuous hike to the very top, where we can perch on a mountaintop with an astounding view of the entire valley below.
 Returning to the winery, we have a fabulous outdoor tasting and lunch at a lovely picnic area under the Eucalyptus trees.
-You’ll have free time this afternoon to take a siesta, visit one of South America’s best museums, take a dip in the pool or explore town a bit before we depart for a wonderful dinner in the town of Santa Cruz.
+This afternoon, you have the option of exploring the town of Santa Cruz or returning to the hotel for a siesta or dip in the pool.
+We'll have dinner in the town of Santa Cruz tonight.

 This morning we will check out of our hotel and explore the area by bicycle, ultimately ending at Montgras Winery for a tour, tasting and Chilean BBQ for lunch.
 We then head north for the cooler Casablanca Valley.
 This stretch of open coastal land ringed by forested hills has become Chile’s top white wine region and we get to sample a few during a visit to one of its premiere wineries.
 Afterwards, we continue onward to the Pacific coast, the city of Viña del Mar, and our hotel overlooking the beautiful harbor.
 Dinner tonight is on your own and you might choose to take the 15-minute taxi ride to the nearby and colorful city of Valparaiso, or order room service and watch the sun set from your hotel room.
 Cheers!